Mach1Studios/m1-spatialsystem/README.md

 ## Communication Map
 The following describes what is communicated between all apps and plugins via OSC and UDP, the ports are described and set by the [settings.json](m1-orientationmanager/Resources/settings.json) file.

-- OrientationManager -> Monitor [sends 3rd party orientation] [ignored if Player is found]
+- OrientationManager -> Monitor [sends 3rd party orientation]
 - Monitor -> OrientationManager [sends calculated orientation for Panner[s]/Player]
 - OrientationManager -> Player [sends 3rd party orientation]
 - OrientationManager -> Player [sends panners settings]